sothach/jetstream/README.md

 fully consumed, preventing back-pressure on the underlying TCP connection
 #### `parser`
 Parse the JSON response received, building the domain objects
-#### `extractor`
-The extractor stage maps successful results to the values returned by the process, and diverts any errors to be logged

 ### Prerequisites
 The target language is Scala version 2.12, and uses the build tool sbt 1.2.1.